-• Vedettes may occupy fortified town areas with an opposing Control marker and place them under control of their side.

-• Vedettes may never enter or be placed in a citadel area with an opposing Citadel marker.

-• A friendly vedette doesn't prevent the move or retreat of a friendly stack.
-Conversely, a friendly stack doesn't prevent the move of a friendly vedette.

-• A vedette that enters a contested area from a connection with an enemy Axis of Retreat marker has no effect.
-Do not remove the marker, and the enemy stack doesn't receive fatigue points.
+- Vedettes may occupy fortified town areas with an opposing Control marker and place them under control of their side. - Vedettes may never enter or be placed in a citadel area with an opposing Citadel marker. - A friendly vedette does not prevent the move or retreat of a friendly stack.
+Conversely, a friendly stack does not prevent the move of a friendly vedette. - A vedette that enters a contested area from a connection with an enemy Axis of Retreat marker has no effect.
+The enemy stack does not receive fatigue points.

-Details on Playing Cards